 Galle Fort Walls

-Walking around I reached the famous light house of Galle.
+Walking around I reached the famous lighthouse of Galle.
 I climbed the fort wall which was already full of tourists.
 I and my camera happily walked on the walls clicking pictures.
-There was the Indian Ocean on one side – trying to kiss the fort walls.
-On the other side was this quaint Galle Fort Town – seen from the vantage point.
+There was the Indian Ocean on one side – trying to kiss the walls.
+On the other side was this quaint town – seen from the vantage point.

-On the other side of the Fort – there is a clock tower still standing tall but please do not depend on it to tell you the time.
+On the other side there is a clock tower still standing tall but please do not depend on it to tell you the time.
 Close to it, are some lovely metal sculptures that clearly belong to the colonial times.
 The three bastions of the Galle Fort are called Sun, Moon, and Star.

 The 2004 Tsunami hit the Galle town badly but it seems it did no major damage to the fort walls that stood strong against the mighty waves.

 The Galle cricket stadium is the cutest cricket stadium you can see.
 It is like a large roundabout – in fact, it is a roundabout, you can see the traffic going around it.

 From the Fort walls, you can see the whole of the stadium with its lush green ground.
 I tried to visualize the stands and was pointed to a small one at another end of the stadium.